cyberbotics/webots-doc/guide/controller-plugin.md

 API allows to play easily the motion files on your robot.
 You can get the complete motion API in the reference manual.

-The motion editor (cf. the [figure](#motion-editor-view)) is a GUI helping to create motions which can be played by a robot.
+The motion editor (cf. the [figure](#motion-editor-view)) is a GUI which helps to create motions which can be played by a robot.
 This editor is implemented as a Qt widget of the legacy generic window (deprecated).
-This implies that the motion editor is accessible only if the robot is linked with either the generic window i.e. by setting the `Robot.window` field to `generic_window`.
+This means that the motion editor is accessible only if the robot is linked with either the generic window i.e. by setting the `Robot.window` field to `generic_window`.

 In the motion editor different fonts and colors are used to identify the status